Evizzo/Ai-Experiments-Playground/MCPGraph/README.md

 to run mcp dev main.py

-to conenct go on http://127.0.0.1:6280 and set command to uv and arguments to run --with mcp mcp run main.py
+to connect go on http://127.0.0.1:6280 and set command to uv and arguments to run --with mcp mcp run main.py

+set in configuration request Timeout to 90000